 There’s likely to be a waiting list to play on the more well-known Scottish courses such as St Andrews Old Course, so plan carefully.
 Speaking with experts to pre-arrange tee times and put together a suitable itinerary for your golf trip to Scotland would be a good idea.

 Perhaps number one on most golfer’s wish list of courses to play, you can really sense the history of the game due in no small part to the medieval surroundings of St Andrews itself.

-Iconic sights on the course such as the famous clubhouse and the 700 year old Swilcan Bridge, where the Open Champion usually poses with the claret jug for photos, will seem familiar due to the amount of times they’ve featured on television and in magazines.
+Iconic sights on the course such as the famous clubhouse and the 700-year-old Swilcan Bridge, where the Open Champion usually poses with the claret jug for photos, will seem familiar due to the number of times they’ve featured on television and in magazines.